-- Park the machine on a level surface, engage the parking brake, and lower the hydraulic lift. - 2.
-Shut off the engine, remove the key, and allow the engine to cool.
+- Park the machine on a level surface, engage the parking brake, and lower the grinder. - Shut off the engine, remove the key, and allow the engine to cool.

 If the machine has been running, both the cover and the muffler under the cover will be hot and can cause severe burns if you touch them.